Yes! Even high achieving students stumble in the UCAT.

 Please also read the information under ‘About Us'.

 But don't just take our word for it, check out the hundreds of glowing Google and Facebook reviews of our workshops posted by our happy and successful students.
 We have more and higher ratings than every university in Australia!
-MedEntry Sydney, Melbourne and Ireland offices have over 1000 reviews at a star rating of about 4.8+, far exceeding that of any university.
+MedEntry's global offices have over 3000 reviews at a star rating of 4.9+, far exceeding that of any university.
 Most often heard feedback: 'The best lecture I have ever attended'.

 The study guides on the online LMS (Learning Management System) do provide detailed approaches to different UCAT question types, but it is always more effective to be taught this information than simply to read it yourself – after all, according to the psychiatrist William Glasser, we learn 10% of what we read, but 50% of what we see and hear!